bbelbase8/bpb/_portfolio/2025-01-crystal-growth.md

 For systematic studies and bulk measurements, I routinely prepare polycrystalline samples using:

 - Solid-state reaction methods
 - Multiple grinding and annealing cycles
-- Controlled atmosphere synthesis for air-sensitive materials
+- Controlled-atmosphere synthesis for air-sensitive materials

+Powder samples are optimized for phase purity and homogeneity prior to characterization.

 ---